-Associate Professor; Associate Dean for Student and Academic Affairs; Director, Master of Public Administration Program; Director, Gender and Policy Center
+Associate Professor, Associate Dean for Student and Academic Affairs; Founder and Director, Gender and Policy Center

 Mason Square, Van Metre Hall, Room 519